-Dropping new music with no prior notice has become a rapidly growing trend among musicians in recent months.
-Here are 6 secretly released albums that took everyone by surprise:
+Dropping new music with no prior notice has become a rapidly growing trend among musicians in recent years.
+Here are six secretly released albums that took everyone by surprise:

 1. Beyoncé, Beyoncé